The standard VAT rate in India in 2022 is 18%.

-Cumulative GST rate in India depend on the good code and differ from 0 to 28%.
+The cumulative GST rate in India depends on the good code and differs from 0 to 28%.

-18% is a rate that applies to majority goods and services.
-Here you can see several examples of a cumulative VAT (IGST) rates:
+Here you can see several examples of cumulative VAT (IGST) rates:

 - SGST – State Goods and Services Tax collected by the respective state government and applicable only on the transactions that are intra state i.e. within the state.

 - IGST – Integrated Goods and Services Tax collected by the central government and applicable when goods or services are being supplied from one state to another state and also on imports.

 - UTGST (or UGST) – Union Territory Goods and Services Tax collected by the Union Territory government only and applicable in all the Union Territories of India.
 It taxes transactions within 1 Union Territory only.